Spirit Airlines Infant Policy | Age Rules, Fees & Travel Guidelines

 • If you need help, ask for it at airports where you change planes.

-Q1: What is Spirit Airlines policy for infants?
+What is the infant policy for Spirit Airlines?

 No, Spirit Airlines does not make you pay for a car seat.
 You can bring one car seat for each child without extra cost.
 You can give it to the staff at the ticket desk or gate.
 If your child has paid for their own seat, you can take an FAA-approved car seat with you in the cabin.
 Make sure that the car seat fits well with the aircraft seat and follows Spirit’s rules.
 Some places in the plane, like seats with puffy seat belts or in the exit rows, may not let you use a car seat.